uselagoon/lagoon-cli/CONTRIBUTING.md

 # Extending

+## Code Generation

+Some parts of the Lagoon CLI use code generation.
+Ensure you run `make gen` or `make test`.

 ## Documentation

 When implementing new commands or updating flags, ensure to update the documentation.
 This can be done with the following